 The State Council issued the Administrative Measures on Internet Information Services concurrently with the Telecommunications Regulations in 2000 to regulate internet content provision services.
 According to these measures, commercial internet content provision service operators must obtain an Internet Content Provision License from the relevant government authorities before engaging in any commercial internet content provision operations within the PRC.
 These measures further stipulate that entities providing internet content provision services regarding news, publishing, education, medicine, health, pharmaceuticals and medical equipment must procure the approval of the national government authorities responsible for such areas prior to applying for an operating license from the relevant government authorities.
 In November 2000, the MIIT promulgated the Administrative Measures on Internet Electronic Messaging Services, which require the operator to obtain a special Bulletin Board Service Permit from the local bureau of MIIT prior to engaging in bulletin board services.
-Bulletin board services include electronic bulletin boards, electronic forums, message boards and chat rooms.
-On July 4, 2010, this permit requirement for operating bulletin board services was terminated by a decision issued by the State Council.
+Bulletin board services was terminated by a decision issued by the State Council.
 However, in practice, the competent authorities in Beijing still require the relevant operating companies to obtain such approval for the operation of bulletin board services.